wesm87/ember-datepicker/README.md

 ## Description

-This component is an Ember CLI addon and uses moment.js along with pickaday to create an extensible Ember component.
+This component is an Ember CLI addon and uses moment.js along with Pikaday to create an extensible Ember component.
 This is still a work in progress.
 Pull requests are welcome.